erkexzcx/stalkerhek/README.md

 [STB MAC:C] <-->
 ```

-**Note** this service will only proxy Stalker middleware communication requests (e.g. retrieving channels list), but not the actual video streams.
+**Note**: this service will only proxy Stalker middleware communication requests (e.g. retrieving channels list), but not the actual video streams.
 Provider's servers that are serving the media will be accessed directly, exposing original viewer's source IP address as well as provider's server address.

+**Note 2**: For `proxy:rewrite` configuration option documentation, see [here](https://github.com/erkexzcx/stalkerhek/pull/12#issue-607960283).

 # Usage